Haazem/Data-Analysis-Projects/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Solution.md

+* Customer A's first order as member is curry.
+* Customer B's first order as member is sushi.

 ###
 ###
 ### 8. What is the total items and amount spent for each member before they became a member?